piotr-j/DualityLD30/README.md

 ## Duality
-Duality is my entry for Ludum Dare 30
+Duality is my entry for Ludum Dare 30.
+Its a platformer with 2 planes of existance.
+Heaven and Hell.
+Figure it out!

 ### Intalation
 Clone this repo `git clone https://github.com/piotr-j/DualityLD30.git`